 Board meetings are held at various Toromont sites so directors can learn more about our different businesses first hand.
-Directors receive comprehensive information before each board and committee meeting, and can attend meetings of committees they're not members of.
+Directors receive comprehensive information before each board and committee meeting, and can attend meetings of committees that they are not members of.